-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV or non-CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing after operating CMV or non-CMV. - Driving a CMV or non-CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV or non-CMV. - Committing a felony involving the use of a CMV or non-CMV. - Operating a CMV while CDL is revoked, suspended, cancelled or disqualified. - Causing a fatality through the negligent operation of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - · Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV.